TimRichter/CartesianSeminar/index.md

 * Einstein - 1921 - Über die spezielle und allgemeine Relativitätstheorie
 * presented by Frederick:
   * Turing - 1950 - The Word Problem in Semi-Groups with Cancellation
-  * Boone - 1958 - An Analysis of Turings - The Word Problem in Semi-Groups with Cancellation
+  * Boone - 1958 - An Analysis of Turing's "The Word Problem in Semi-Groups with Cancellation"

 ### Winter term 2014/15
 * Abel, Pientka, Thibodeau, Setzer: Copatterns - Programming Infinite Structures by Observations